LEEP stands for loop electrosurgical excision procedure. It’s used to remove abnormal cells from your cervix.

 There’s no need to fast before a LEEP, so feel free to eat and drink beforehand.

-You may experience bleeding after the procedure, so make sure you bring a sanitary napkin to your appointment.
-If you don’t have one, your doctor may be able to provide you with some samples.
+You may experience bleeding after the procedure, so make sure you bring a menstrual pad to your appointment.

 Your LEEP can be performed at your doctor’s office.
 The procedure takes about 10 minutes, though you may be in the room for about 30 minutes total.